elpy1/ssh-over-ssm/README.md

   ProxyCommand bash -c "AWS_PROFILE=atlassian-prod ~/bin/ssm-over-ssh.sh %h %r"
 ```

-With the above approach I separate my ssh config into fragments.
 All SSM hosts are saved in a fragment ending in '_ssm'.
 Within the config fragment I include each instance, their corresponding hostname (instance ID) and a Match directive containing the relevant User and ProxyCommand.

-Once again, if you don't have many accounts/instances to work with you could simplify this by simply having `~/.ssh/config` and `~/.ssh/config_ssm` or similar.
+This is not necessary but I find it neater and better for management.

 ### Testing/debugging SSH config